 Major Code: 7700

-- The student must have an overall GPA of 3.00 on a 4.00 scale for the last 60 hours of coursework, and a combined Graduate Record Examination (GRE) score of 298 with a minimum score of 143 on the quantitative section of the GRE, submit a program application.
+- Combined Graduate Record Examination (GRE) score of 298 with a minimum score of 143 on the quantitative section of the GR

 - International applicants are also required to submit a score of not less than 550 on the paper-based or a comparable score of 213 on the computer-based TOEFL, with a minimum of 50th percentile on the Listening Comprehension Section.

-- The student must have an undergraduate background of at least 20 semester hours in the natural sciences and/or engineering, excluding Introductory Biology I and II, General Chemistry I and II, General Physics I and II, or Engineering Physics I and II lectures and labs.
+- Have an undergraduate background of at least 20 semester hours in the natural sciences and/or engineering, excluding Introductory Biology I and II, General Chemistry I and II, General Physics I and II, or Engineering Physics I and II lectures and labs.
 Additional coursework may be required for admission.

 Admission to the program will be determined by the Program Admissions committee after reviewing the application documents.

 - Satisfactorily complete the comprehensive oral examination covering coursework and thesis OR comprehensive oral examination covering coursework and capstone sequence.